-2. After a hearing on the merits, issue a judgment in favor of the Plaintiffs, declaring that the Attorney General's Enforcement Notice dated July 20, 2016 is unconstitutionally vague on its face.
+1. After a hearing on the merits, issue a judgment in favor of the Plaintiffs, declaring that the Attorney General's Enforcement Notice dated July 20, 2016 is unconstitutionally vague both on its face and as applied.

-3. After a hearing on the merits, issue a judgment in favor of the Plaintiffs declaring that the Attorney General's Enforcement Notice exceeds her authority in that G. L. c.
+2. After a hearing on the merits, issue a judgment in favor of the Plaintiffs declaring that the Attorney General's Enforcement Notice exceeds her authority in that G. L. c.
 140, by incorporating the definitions formerly appearing in 18 U.S.C. §921(a)(30), does not ban assault weapons based on their internal operating systems or interchangeable receiver parts.

-4. In the alternative, after a hearing on the merits issue judgment in favor of the Plaintiffs declaring that the Enforcement Notice's burden on access to semiautomatic rifles and shotguns as to violate the Second and Fourteenth Amendments to the United States Constitution.
+3. In the alternative, after a hearing on the merits issue judgment in favor of the Plaintiffs declaring that the Enforcement Notice effectively bans all semiautomatic firearms and violates the Second and Fourteenth Amendments to the United States Constitution.